 Breach of contract occurs when one party deviates from a written agreement.
 In Sales and Purchase agreements involving real estate, disputes may arise in relation to building specifications, payments, specific time periods, non-performance or any other conditions or details outlined and agreed upon in the contract.

-Real Estate Disputes are quite common particularly when foreigners buy property in Thailand.
-Unfamiliar with the Thai language and Thai laws, disputes often arise from miscommunication, misunderstandings, misrepresentation of facts or in cases of outright deceit.
+Property Disputes are quite common particularly when foreigners buy property in Thailand.
+Unfamiliar with the Thai language and Thai laws, property disputes often arise from miscommunication, misunderstandings, misrepresentation of facts or in cases of outright deceit.
 According to the Consumer Protection Board, complaints against real estate development companies are on the rise, due to misleading advertising, substandard materials and workmanship and delays in construction.